Sanchaita Hazra - UoU Econ

 Working Papers

-The Good, the Bad and the Ugly: Effects of AI Quality Information on Detecting Text-Based Lies
+The Good, the Bad, and the Ugly: The Role of AI Quality Disclosure in Lie Detection

 with Bodhisattwa P. Majumder, Haimanti Bhattacharya, and Subhasish Dugar